DavidBPerry/Computational_Embroidery_Workshop_IDeATe/README.md

 This demonstration will walk you through using the example/interactive_demo_2, which lets you draw embrioderies with your cursor
 A more robust version of this sketch exists at [examples/PEmbroider_editor](https://github.com/CreativeInquiry/PEmbroider/blob/master/examples/PEmbroider_Editor/PEmbroider_Editor.pde)

-#### InkStitch Demo
-This in person demo, will walk you through the basics of creating an embroidered design and exporting for the embroidery machine.

 ### How to Use the Machine